RasaHQ/rasactl/README.md

 You can use the `--prune` flag to remove a namespace where Rasa X deployment is located.

-In a case where a Rasa X deployment is using `kind` and is deployed locally, you have to run the command with administrator permissions (sudo).
-It's required because the command removes a hostname from `/etc/hosts` which was added during deployment creation.

 ***Notice*** If you want to free resources, or temporarily you don't need to run Rasa X deployment, you can stop a Rasa X / Enterprise deployment instead of deleting it.
 Stopping the Rasa X deployment will free resources, but keep the current configuration.

 ```text